yj7082126/musubi-tuner/README.md

 `--split_attn` processes attention in chunks.
 Speed may be slightly reduced, but VRAM usage is slightly reduced.

-Sample video generation is not yet implemented.

 The format of LoRA trained is the same as `sd-scripts`.

 `--show_timesteps` can be set to `image` (requires `matplotlib`) or `console` to display timestep distribution and loss weighting during training.

 For sample image generation during training, refer to [this document](./docs/sampling_during_training.md).
 For advanced configuration, refer to [this document](./docs/advanced_config.md).

-Appropriate learning rates, training steps, timestep distribution, loss weighting, etc. are not yet known.
-Feedback is welcome.

 ### Merging LoRA Weights

 ```bash
 python merge_lora.py \
     --dit path/to/ckpts/hunyuan-video-t2v-720p/transformers/mp_rank_00_model_states.pt \